HarrisonHemstreet/TIL-2023/til.md

 in order to be able to see any new pages on here, you must run `mkdocs build` in order to build the documentation.
-You must run `mkdocs build` everytime after you make a change. you also need to add this enpoint to mkdocs.yml and at the bottom of the mkdocs/v1/docs/index.md file under 'API Endpoints'
+You must run `mkdocs build` everytime after you make a change. you also need to add this enpoint to mkdocs.yml and at the bottom of the mkdocs/v1/docs/index.md file under 'API Endpoints' and mkdocs/v1/index.md

 # 11 January 2022